 How to process stochastic modeling on Prorealtime?

 It is impossible to apply variations on the quotation historical of an asset with Prorealtime apart from the spread.
 However, it is perfectly possible to launch stochastic modeling only on the internal properties of a trading system.
-Thus, we will apply little variations on the values of the variables implicated in the decision-making as the opening, the management, and the closing of an entry.
+Thus, we will apply little variations on the values of the variables implicated in the decision-making, such as the opening, the management, and the closing of an entry.

 Validation requirements of the test